datasciencemaverick/nyc-taxi-trip-duration-prediction/README.md

-# Prediction of NYC taxi trip duration using machine learning.
+# Prediction of NYC Taxi Trip Durations Using Machine Learning